-6. For the 2015 Performance Year, Senior Managers were awarded a total of \$366,999 in cash-based Variable Remuneration (unrestricted) and \$618,179 in cash-based Variable Remuneration (deferred).
-Material Risk-Takers were not awarded cash-based Variable Remuneration (unrestricted) and/or cash-based Variable Remuneration (deferred).
+6. For the 2016 Performance Year, Senior Managers were awarded a total of \$476,526 in cash-based Variable Remuneration (unrestricted) and \$827,852 in cash-based Variable Remuneration (deferred).
+Material Risk-Takers were awarded a total of \$133,375 in cash-based Variable Remuneration (unrestricted) and no cash-based Variable Remuneration (deferred).

 Rabobank Australia Limited did not utilise any shares and share-linked instruments or other forms of remuneration for Senior Managers and Material Risk-Takers.